apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 To view a list of all activities associated with an entity simply use

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r activity
+$ br app Tomcat ent tomcatServer activity
 {% endhighlight %}
 <pre>
 Id         Task                                       Submitted                      Status      Streams